achung89/react-futures/README.md

 const daveTwin = lazyCloneDeep(dave) // => future object
 ```
-use `fmapObj` for object returning function and `fmapArr` for array returning operations.
+`fmapObj` are for object returning operations and `fmapArr` are for array returning operations.

-For mutable operations, like `_.assign`, use `ftap`. `ftap` takes a function as a first parameter and a future as a second parameter.
+For mutable operations, like `_.assign`, use `ftap`. `ftap` takes a function as a first parameter and a future as a curried parameter.
 It returns the passed in future.

 ```javascript
 import { ftap } from 'react-futures'